 What happens to my mortgage if I buy and sell at the same time?

-If you have a mortgage but want to buy a new home, this can often lead you to considering buying and selling at the same time – though it really depends on your mortgage terms whether or not this is the right choice.
+If you have a mortgage but want to buy a new home, this can often lead you to considering buying and selling a house at the same time – though it really depends on your mortgage terms whether or not this is the right choice.
 Sometimes mortgages are portable and can simply be transferred to a new home – but that is subject to checks and can always be declined.

 If not, you might have to pay off your current mortgage early, then set up a new one for your new house – but this can sometimes result in an early repayment charge.